The Beth Lists

 Picture

-While searching the internet for unusual Oklahoma hotels, I ran across The Dominion House.
 The name sounded strict and formal.
 The website photos looked fancy and reserved.
 But, it was the hotel's history that captured my attention.
-I wanted to see how a property, that had been a children's home, could become a luxury B&B.
+I wanted to see how a property, which had been a children's home, could become a luxury B&B.

 Wedding Venue